Set Up the Uyuni for Retail Environment

 • TERMINALS if this group exists.

-In case you plan to use the branch server with Ansible software, be aware that Ansible demands additional hardware resources.
-For more information about installing Ansible, see Ansible integration.
+In case you plan to use the branch server container host with Ansible software, be aware that Ansible demands additional hardware resources.
+For more information about installing Ansible, see Ansible Integration.

 Saltboot technology is used to deploy POS images to the terminals.
 Saltboot consists of saltboot enabled initrd (build as part of POS images) and saltboot Salt states.